kelvin147789/ARTX-Sharing-Pool/README.md

 # Getting Started with ARTX Sharing Pool

+  DON't USE it NOW, It is still Testing !!!

   This project is designed to used for small ARTX holder to participate in share which suppose to require 10K.

   Contract Address: